-Finally, the computer lab in the Health Sciences buildin

-g needs to expand from 30 computers to 62.
+Finally, the computer lab in the Health Sciences building needs to expand from 30 computers to 62 or another computer space is needed to facilitate online testing.
 There is no room space available for this conversion in the RACE building.
 This has presented many instructional issues because we are having difficulty scheduling exams for ADN students.
 It is important to be able to offer online testing because this prepares our students for the NCLEX exam and to use technology in healthcare like electronic health records.
 This could also be accomodated in Emeritus if there is expansion using bond funding.
 If a large (62) computer lab is placed in Emeritus the existing RACE computer lab could be converted to a skills lab space or a HOPE center.

-Wish list for Emeritus build out:
+Wish list for building space: